inveniosoftware/invenio-assets/INSTALL.rst

-By choosing to use Flask-Assets, you will also have many filters which depend on existing command line tools to be installed such as RequireJS, UglifyJS, Node-SASS and CleanCSS.
+By choosing to use Flask-Assets, you will also have many filters which depend on existing command line tools to be installed such as RequireJS, UglifyJS, SASS and CleanCSS.
 These tools are most easily installed with `NPM <https://nodejs.org/en/download/>`_:

 .. code-block:: console

     $ npm update
-    $ npm install -g node-sass clean-css clean-css-cli uglify-js \
+    $ npm install -g sass clean-css clean-css-cli uglify-js \
         requirejs